AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.4-release-activity/20-4-project-mgt-enhancements.md

 ## New for administrators: Associate portfolios, programs, and companies with groups

 When Workfront administrators create or edit a portfolio, program, or company, they can assign it to a group.
-With groups assigned to these objects, it’s easy to identify your group’s responsibilities for them.
+With groups assigned to these objects, it's easy to identify your group's responsibilities for them.

-For example, you can list all of your organization’s portfolios in a report and look at the Group column to see which ones your group is working on.
+For example, you can list all of your organization's portfolios in a report and look at the Group column to see which ones your group is working on.

 For more information, see the section “About associating a group with an object” in the article [Groups overview](../../../administration-and-setup/manage-groups/groups-overview/groups.md).